top of page

 What is scatter feeding?

-Scatter feeding is a form of enrichment where food — kibble, treats, or raw food — is spread across an area so a dog must use their nose to locate it piece by piece.
-Rather than eating passively from a bowl, the dog actively chooses to engage in foraging, which satisfies a natural behaviour.
+Scatter feeding is a form of enrichment where food, kibble, treats, or raw food is spread across an area so a dog must use their nose to locate it piece by piece.
+Rather than eating passively and often at speed from a bowl, the dog actively chooses to engage in foraging, which satisfies a natural behaviour.
 It can be as simple as tossing kibble across a floor or outdoor surface, or as structured as hiding food in a deliberate pattern across a space.

 The benefits of Scatter Feeding